JacobDWaters/Okta-Workflows/Connectors/Google/readme.md

 # Google
-While Okta provides some pre-built connectors for working Google Product (Gmail, Google Calendar, Google Workspace, etc) these connectors sometimes are lacking the necessary scopes for some features and workflows.
-Instead, Connector Builder can be used to create a custom connection with the desired Google app and scopes.
+While Okta provides some pre-built connectors for working Google apps (Gmail, Google Calendar, Google Workspace, etc) these connectors sometimes lack the necessary scopes and actions to build more complex workflows.
+Instead, Connector Builder can be used to create a custom connection with the desired scopes and actions.

 Connector Builder supports custom OAuth connections.
 However, certain parameters (specifically `"access_type": "offline"`) are required for correctly authenticating a Workflows connection wtih Google via OAuth.
 Connector builder currently does not support adding parameters to the initial Authorization Call.
-Instead, we can Google's Developer OAuth 2.0 Playground and a Custom auth type connection to achieve this.
+Luckily, we can Google's Developer OAuth 2.0 Playground and a Custom auth type connection to achieve this.

 Note - Connector Builder is currently in Beta.